TedHusted/awake/awake.md/awake.md

 The others nod agreement.

-Sun presses a tab on the device.
+Sun presses a tab on the sleek device at the center of the table.
 A green indicator light turns red.

 Sun: The SI is disengaged.